Mwapsam/search/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Module 1 - Capstone Project
+# Product Search Using JavaScript

 > In this project I used HTML, CSS & JavaScript to display and search products.
 I used JavaScript to populate HTML dynamically.